 In this post, we will provide an all-encompassing rundown of setting up a new Spiritual Direction practice, including an explanation of why business skills are needed and a how to Seven Step process to get your Spiritual Direction practice started.

 With more people graduating with degrees and certificates in Spiritual Direction than ever before (learn more about the expanding world of training programs and how to choose the right one for you), there is a growing need to equip these graduates with the tools required to establish a private practice.
-Seeker, Directees, and/or Clients often find it difficult to find a Spiritual Director when they are looking for one.
+Seekers, Directees, and/or Clients often find it difficult to find a Spiritual Director when they are looking for one.
 (Check out the nearly 5,000 Spiritual Directors listed on the SDI website.)
 Developing Spiritual Directors to become effective entrepreneurs will help potential seekers to find them when the need arises.

 The ancient practice of Spiritual Practice began with the Desert Fathers and Mothers out in the wilderness, where seekers somehow find their way to them.
 And long before blogging ever existed!
 Later, church clergy offered Spiritual Direction for one another and for others.
 In recent decades, Spiritual Direction training programs arrived to offer certificate programs to lay leaders.
 Today, Spiritual Direction training programs equip new spiritual companions from across a wide array of faith traditions and in some cases with no faith tradition in particular but a shared desire to seek the Sacred.
 This expansion enables the ancient practice of Spiritual Direction to be made available to more people than ever before.